dvinay/Maven-crash-course/Readme.md

 	2) delete the project form eclipse(don't select delete from disk)
 	3) import the parent project.
 It will automatically loads all submodules
 	4) select parent project and compile the complete module

+21) Maven scope is a visibility of plugins in life cycle
+	1) compile - during project build, it's a default scope
+	2) provided - test and run, it won't exist in final archive file e.g: servlet-api dependency
+	3) runtime - only for running the tests, not available for compilation
+	4) test - only to compile the tests, run the tests e.g: junit
+	5) system - the dependency available in the project. we have to provide path for lib, related to project sub directory ${basedir}\war\WEB-INF\lib\extDependecy.jar
+	6) import - used in pom based project, not for jar or war